Contract on commissioned processing

 Rapid recoverability (Art.
 32 para.
 1 lit. c DSGVO)

 -For all internal systems, direct information channels (messengers) exist to inform the responsible personnel in the event of a fault, in order to restore the system as quickly as possible.

 - Procedures for periodic review, assessment and evaluation (Art.
 32(1)(d) GDPR; Art.
 25(1) GDPR)

 A system is in place for regular review, assessment and evaluation of all measures taken.

-Our employees are instructed in data protection law at regular intervals and are familiar with the procedural instructions and user guidelines for data processing on behalf of the company, also with regard to the right to issue instructions to the person responsible and authorized to issue instructions.
+Our employees are instructed in data protection law at regular intervals and are familiar with the procedural instructions and user guidelines for data processing on behalf, also with regard to the right to issue instructions to the person responsible and authorised to issue instructions.